 Can’t uninstall or delete Kodi addons

 At times, you may find a build or a specific Kodi addon causes a conflict with your Kodi installation.
-If this occurs, you may try to load up Kodi, only to have it crash every time.
-Thankfully, Kodi addons can be deleted from outside of your Kodi interface.
+When this happens, you may try to load up Kodi and experience inconvenience with it crashing every time.
+However, you should know that there is a way to delete Kodi addons from outside of the Kodi interface.

 If you need to delete a Kodi addon, you can do some from your %APPDATA%\Kodi\addons\ folder.

 To find it on your system, do the following:

 - Go to your C: drive

 - Find the name of the user account you use for your computer and select it